 • Select Off

-In short, yes.
-Your Nest Thermostat will still be able to adjust the temperatures without Wi-Fi.
-At the same time, being disconnected from Wi-FI means the Nest doesn’t have access to all the key features that most people enjoy.
+Yes, your Nest Thermostat will still be able to adjust the temperatures without Wi-Fi.
+However, being disconnected from Wi-FI means the Nest doesn’t have the ability to use the smart functions that most people enjoy.

-Nest has a locking feature that allows a user to prevent others from adjusting the settings or changing the temperature outside of a preset range.
-This doesn't mean you're stuck with a single temperature—a locked Nest continues to use existing program settings—but simply prevents people from changing the settings.
+Nest has a locking feature that allows a user to keep it from making any adjustments outside of a preset range.
+This doesn’t lock in a specific temperature—a locked Nest continues to use existing program settings—but simply prevents other users from constantly changing the settings.

 Before you can make adjustments for a Nest on your phone with Google Home or the Nest app, you need to follow a few steps: